Sinity/intercept-bounce/README.md

 >   * Sets the time threshold for bounce filtering in milliseconds (default: `10`).
 >   * Events for the *same key code* and *same value* (press/release/repeat) occurring faster than this threshold are dropped.
 >   * Setting `--debounce-time 0` effectively disables filtering.
+>* `--near-miss-threshold-time <MS>`:
+>   * Sets the time threshold in milliseconds for identifying "near-miss" events (default: `100`).
+>   * Passed key events occurring within this time of the previous passed event for the same key/value are counted and reported in the statistics as near-misses.
+This helps identify keys that might be *almost* bouncing or have inconsistent timing just outside the debounce window.
+>   * Setting this to `0` effectively disables near-miss tracking.
 > * `--log-interval <SECONDS>`:
 >   * Periodically dump statistics to stderr every `SECONDS` seconds (default: `0` = disabled).
 Statistics are always printed on exit.
 > * `--log-all-events`: